How To Know If Bidders Are Real Or Fake?

 There are many aspects to look at when you are running an auction.
 Whether online or live you will always have people who think they can outsmart the system…your system.
 There are two types of bidders – real and fake.
 Those fake bidders are those who try and register to bid but have no real intentions of bidding to win or pay for items after the auction.
 There are many ways to help combat this including having a registration in place to help prevent those bidders from getting into your system…you will want to talk to your auction provider and work through this if you don’t have a system in place already.

-Another factor is Shill bidding, this is the general idea of a person placing a bid to drive up the price (helping the seller increase revenue) without actual intention of purchasing the item.
+Another factor is Shill bidding, which is the general idea of a person placing a bid to drive up the price (helping the seller increase revenue) withoutthe actual intention of purchasing the item.
 This type of sneaky behavior stains the auction process & easily creates broken trust between real, genuine bidders & the sellers.
-Not only that but it is also illegal, going against the fair trading act & the dishonest use of a computer provisions of the crimes act.
+Not only that but it is also illegal, going against the Fair Trading Act & the dishonest use of a computer provisions of the Crimes Act.
 Find out more about shill bidding here.

 Shill Bidding can happen in several different ways in all types of auctions – for example, in the case of an online auction, this could be someone creating a second account for the purpose of bidding on their own items to increase the selling price.
 It could also be a seller asking their friends or family to bid on the item to help increase the price.
 This type of behavior is heavily frowned upon in the auction industry – and although it has a bad rap people are still engaging in this type of poor behavior.
 It is difficult to enforce rules & consequences to help prevent these types of “fake biddings” from taking place.
 Online auctions are generally where shill bidding is most prevalent being that it’s easier to conceal your identity behind an IP address as well as the fact that it’s harder to enforce rules on a bidding community that is spread out all over the country or world!